-Who is a dependant?
+Who is a dependant or interdependant?

-A dependant includes a spouse (legal or de facto), child (natural, adopted, step-child or ex-nuptial of any age), any other person with whom the deceased had an interdependency relationship, or any other person who was considered financially dependent on the deceased at the time of death.
+A dependant includes a spouse (legal or de facto), child (natural, adopted, step-child or ex-nuptial of any age), any other person with whom the deceased had an interdependency relationship, or any other person who was considered financially dependant on the deceased at the time of death.